carlocorsa/emission-metrics/README.md

 ## About

-This repository allows to compute climate regional responses to the regional emissions of different pollutants based on global climate model simulations.
+This repository contains modules that allow to compute climate regional responses to the regional emissions of different pollutants based on global climate model simulations.

 The following responses can be calculated: